 Customer satisfaction is important for any business, and the Pareto principle can help you to improve it.
 As per the Pareto Principle, 80% of the customer complaints will relate to 20% of the causes.
 So, if you focus on those top 20% causes, you can eliminate 80% of the problems out of the system.
 Hence, lesser problems and better customer satisfaction.

 Focus on the Past

 The Pareto Principle may result in making inaccurate decisions because of a narrow view.
-For e.g., the Pareto principle will suggest that 20% of the clients account for 80% of the profits.
+E.g., the Pareto principle will suggest that 20% of the clients account for 80% of the profits.
 So, as per the principle, a business should focus most on this 20 % of clients.
-The remaining 20% of the clients, however, may be thinking about bringing more business in the future.
+However, the remaining 20% of the clients may be thinking about bringing more business in the future.
 If a manager ignores this 20 % of clients, he may harm the future profitability of the business.

 Quantitative and not Qualitative

 The Pareto Principle deals with only quantitative aspects and not qualitative aspects.
 This may result in inaccurate problem-solving.
-For e.g., suppose a business wants to cut costs and identifies 20% of the top cost centres which are responsible for 80% of the costs.
-But these top 20% of cost centres may be critical for the success of the business.
-A cost-cutting in such centres may do the business more harm than good.
+E.g., suppose a business wants to cut costs and identifies 20% of the top cost centers which are responsible for 80% of the costs.
+But these top 20% of cost centers may be critical for the success of the business.
+A cost-cutting in such centers may do the business more harm than good.

 The spilt of 80/20 by the Pareto Principle may not always hold true.
 For instance, 35% of the workers may produce only 65% of the output.
 In such cases, the Pareto Principle will fail to be of any use.
 This repeats the fact that the Pareto Principle is only an observation and not a law.

 - Pareto Analysis – Meaning, Application, Chart, Advantages and Disadvantages

 - Value Additivity: Meaning, Uses of the Principle, Limitations and More

 - Production Volume Variance: Meaning, Formula, Limitations, and More